tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-deployedstatefulservicereplicadetailinfo.md

 A discriminator property.
 Its value must be 'Stateful' for objects of type 'DeployedStatefulServiceReplicaDetailInfo'.

 ____
-### ServiceName
+### `ServiceName`
 __Type__: string <br/>
 __Required__: No<br/>
 <br/>
 Full hierarchical name of the service in URI format starting with `fabric:`.

 ____
-### PartitionId
+### `PartitionId`
 __Type__: string (uuid) <br/>
 __Required__: No<br/>
 <br/>
 An internal ID used by Service Fabric to uniquely identify a partition.
 This is a randomly generated GUID when the service was created.
-The partition id is unique and does not change for the lifetime of the service.
-If the same service was deleted and recreated the ids of its partitions would be different.
+The partition ID is unique and does not change for the lifetime of the service.
+If the same service was deleted and recreated the IDs of its partitions would be different.

 ____
-### CurrentServiceOperation
+### `CurrentServiceOperation`
 __Type__: string (enum) <br/>
 __Required__: No<br/>
 <br/>